Tripple-A/Private---Events/README.md

 <!-- LIVE PREVIEW -->
 ## LIVE PREVIEW
 Find the live version [here](https://eventritte.herokuapp.com/).
-Below is a screenshot of what it looks like on a laptop screen.
+For tests,sign in as 'john@doe.com' Below is a brief walk-around on a laptop screen.
 ![Image](/app/assets/images/proof.gif)

 <!-- REQUIRED INSTALLATION -->